Tellusant/docs/articles-posts/polusim-business-impact.md

 It is part of a management revolution not seen since the advent of the mult-divisional enterprise more than a hundred years ago.

 ---
+There is a third view, often promulgated by data scientists.
+That is that a one-dimensional measure, accuracy, is what matters.
+We disagree with this view because it is too narrow, and frankly, pointless.

+---
 [See our collection of thought pieces on predictive model theory](predictive-model-collection.md)

 [Find more articles and posts](index.md)